Can DMRV increase the value of carbon credits and raise prices? Insights from NACS

 What’s next for DMRV?

 So, where did we land on our initial question – can DMRV increase the value of carbon credits and raise prices?
 According to our panelists, the answer is yes, while the audience finds that trust will increase but whether the price will increase remains uncertain.
-Meanwhile, DMRV enables features that are valued by both investors and project developers, such as continuous data flow, allowing for risk management and speed at getting to market.
-It also leads to operational efficiency and can increase trust through accurate and timely data measurement.
+Meanwhile, DMRV enables features valued by investors and project developers, such as continuous data flow, allowing for risk management and speed at getting to market.
+It also increases operational efficiency and trust through accurate and timely data measurement.

 As DMRV solutions get adopted, the role of verifiers will change.
 “Ideally verifiers will audit the project model remotely and conduct spot checks in the form of site visits,” Cindy says.